 Year: 2015

-Outputs: Our team delievered a strategy report describing the financial and strategic case for a digital credit offering, alongside a complete set of screens and a working prototype of the envisioned USSD digital credit system.
+What We Made: A full strategy report making the financial and business case for a digital credit offering, plus a complete set of screens and a working prototype of the USSD system, built in both Swahili and English.
+A project brief was published on the Rural Finance and Investment Learning Center website.
+Airtel and Vodacom were both pleased with the designs and implemented them quickly after, with changes made over the years as they learned more about what their customers needed.
 A brief describing the project was published on the Rural Finance and Investment Learning Center website as well.